Disease mongering: Examples

 Australian journalist Ray Moynihan has argued that the pharmaceutical industry engages in disease mongering to enlarge its profits, and that it harms citizens.
 His use of osteoporosis as an example of a "made up" disease in this article prompted an angry retort from the president of the British National Osteoporosis Society, stating that the article was insulting to people with osteoporosis and vastly understated the risk of disabling fractures associated with the disorder.
 Moynihan published a satire of disease mongering in the 2006 April Fool's Day issue of BMJ titled "Scientists find new disease: motivational deficiency disorder".

-Other conditions which have been cited as examples of disease mongering include: restless leg syndrome, testosterone deficiency, erectile dysfunction, and hypoactive sexual desire disorder.
+Other conditions which have been cited as examples of disease mongering include: restless leg syndrome, testosterone deficiency, erectile dysfunction, sluggish cognitive tempo, Lyme disease, and hypoactive sexual desire disorder.
 Some of these conditions are recognized as medical disorders by professional medical societies and the National Institute of Health and Clinical Excellence.
 In 2014, an FDA advisory committee voted to limit the use of testosterone replacement therapy products due to potentially increased cardiovascular risk associated with their use.

 A 2006 Newcastle, New South Wales international conference, reported in PLoS Medicine, explored the phenomenon of disease mongering.